rdkcentral/time-utils/docs/architecture/overview.md

 - Local reply socket: `/var/run/chronyc.<pid>.sock` (falls back to `/tmp/chronyc.<pid>.sock`)
 - `chmod 0666` applied to local socket; requires chronyd configured to accept unauthenticated local commands
 - Receive timeout: 2 seconds (`SO_RCVTIMEO`)

-### RDK Broadband / RDKV Devices

-- chronyd is started by the RDK init framework; socket paths are standard
-- Library has no dependencies on rbus, RDK logger, or any RDK-specific headers — pure POSIX C
-- Suitable for any RDK target: ARMv7, ARMv8, MIPS

 ### Constraints